 Since our senior pastor retired in September 2016, we have been in transition.
 In December 2016, Pastor Paula Harris joined our congregation as interim pastor.
-She has led our Transition Team through the completion of a Ministry Site Profile, which is now available on the ELCA website for pastor candidates to view.
+She led our Transition Team through the completion of a Ministry Site Profile, which is now available on the ELCA website for pastor candidates to view.
 If you are interested in being considered for the position, please contact Pastor Kristin Nielsen at the Greater Milwaukee Synod office.